officialrajdeepsingh/officialrajdeepsingh/README.md

 3. After completing the Master of Science, I started a Two-Month Internship in our D.A.V college lab.

 ### Jobs
-1. Currently, working Full time as a Technical content writer and managing two medium (Frontend web and Thelinux) publications.
+1. Currently, working full-time as a Technical content writer and managing two medium (Frontend web and Thelinux) publications.
 2. In the past (2018 to 2022), working various projects as a freelance frontend developer from India.

 ### Future Plan